 Standard Weekend Festival Pass €38 Available HERE

-Evan Parker has been responsible for pushing the saxophone into uncharted waters since his emergence in the late 1960s.
+Evan Parker (UK) has been responsible for pushing the saxophone into uncharted waters since his emergence in the late 1960s.
 As a lynchpin of the European free improvisation scene, Parker played on landmark recordings such as the Spontaneous Music Ensemble’s Karyobin and Peter Brötzmann’s Machine Gun (both 1968), and founded the Incus label with Derek Bailey and Tony Oxley in 1970.In addition to his collaborations with numerous figures in the worlds of jazz and improv, Parker has worked with the likes of Robert Wyatt, Scott Walker, Spiritualized and drum & bass duo Spring Heel Jack.

 For the last 20 years, pianist Paul G. Smyth has been carving a unique furrow in Ireland’s cultural landscape.
 Parallel to his involvement with The Jimmy Cake (described by the Irish Times as “the most powerful musical force in Ireland”), Smyth has also set himself apart as a singular voice in Europe’s vigorous improvised music scene.